-At this age of high technology, anything may seem possible.
-Tech giants are busy planning and developing different forms of gadgets, machineries and items that will make our lives and work tasks much easier.
+In this age of high technology, anything may seem possible.
+Tech giants are busy planning and developing gadgets and items that will make our lives and work tasks much easier.
 Believe it or not, even lawsuits and trials are now being transformed in a whole new way by the modern wave of technology.

 Take for example a personal injury firm that has found a brilliant way of using Google Glass for its clients and business partners.
 The Fennemore Craig office in Phoenix has two lawyers visibly seeing the power that this gadget has to perfectly highlight the difficulties faced by their clients who were struck by personal injuries.
 Lawyers James Goodnow and Marc Lamber have already tried this with a small group being monitored.
 They want to see if Google Glass can help them have better evidence for the cases.

 In the article that published this story, a good example was presented with client Gary Verrazono.
 The post stated that, “One of the clients using Google Glass is Gary Verrazono, who lost his right arm and leg in a 2012 forklift accident.
 Verrazono can use Google Glass to email and text his lawyers using voice-to-text technology, to exchange legal documents, and to videoconference with the lawyers using Google Hangouts software.
 Verrazono also used Google Glass to record a video showing how he experiences challenges in daily living.”